crypt01trucker/Soc-Automation-Lab/README.md

 ### User input
    - Navigate to the `Trigers` tab in Shuffle and drag the `User Input` app in the workflow.
    - Rename it to SOC Analyst Input.
    - In the information box, specify your question.
-For example: "Do you want to block this IP address?"
+For example, 'Do you want to block this IP address?'
 Then insert the source IP address obtained from the `Execution Argument` as done previously.
    - Choose "Email" as the response method.
    - Save your workflow.

 ### Workflow
 For every failed SSH login attempt to the victim VM, the SOC analyst will receive an email prompting them to either block or allow the source IP.
-The email will display the source IP address, and by clicking "True", the active response command will be triggered to drop the attacker's IP.
+The email will display the source IP address, and by clicking "True", the active response command will be triggered to drop the attacker's IP address.

 ### Verification
 To verify that failed SSH attempts trigger the workflow and confirm that the IP address is blocked, check the `iptables` on the victim VM: